quinncomendant/ChipiChat.lbaction/README.md

 ### Usage example

-Invoke ChipiChat (type `cc`), hit the spacebar, then return a message and hit return:
+Invoke ChipiChat, hit the spacebar, then type a message and hit return:

 ![Example Message](docs/2-example-message.png)